micmejia/bible-dump/NKJV/Isaiah/Isa 46.md

 They bear it on the shoulder, they carry it And set it in its place, and it stands; From its place it shall not move.
 Though _one_ cries out to it, yet it cannot answer Nor save him out of his trouble.

 ###### 8
-"Remember this, and [^b]show yourselves men; Recall to mind, O you transgressors.
+"Remember this, and show yourselves men; Recall to mind, O you transgressors.

 ###### 9
 Remember the former things of old, For I _am_ God, and _there is_ no other; _I am_ God, and _there is_ none like Me,